 Damien arose the next morning, in perfect health and as happy as a lamb.
 He combed his hair, trimmed his eyebrows and his fingernails, cleaned them, did everything that his lady would expect him to, and then bowed as low to January as a dog does to its bowl.
 Damien was so pleasant and courteous to everybody (a valuable talent, for those who have been blessed with it) that nobody had anything but good to say of him and his lady May was very pleased.
 But I will let Damien busy himself with his duties for the moment and proceed with my tale.

 Some learned men hold that happiness is found only in pleasure, and in full agreement with this sentiment, this noble January, honestly and to the best of his ability, as becomes a knight, had chosen to live in luxury.
 His accommodation and his clothes, without presuming too much, were the equal of a king’s.
 Amongst other honest delights, he had constructed for himself a garden, surrounded by a stone wall and I know of no other garden like it.
 Without any doubt, I am sure that the author of the Romance of the Rose couldn’t have found the words to describe it.
 Priapus wouldn't be equal to the task, and he is the god of gardens!
 Even he could not fittingly describe the beauty of this place and the spring that trickled out from beneath an evergreen laurel tree.
-Often Pluto and his Queen Proserpine, and all their Otherworldly entourage, would dance about that spring to music, as men have told.
+Often Pluto and his queen, Proserpine, and all their Otherworldly entourage, would dance about that spring to music, as men have told.

 This noble knight, old January, so loved to be in this garden that he refused to let anybody else have a key to it.
 The only way of entering was with a silver key that fitted a small door in the wall that only he could open.
-When he wished to make love to his wife on a pleasant, sunny day, here he would go, with May, and nobody else.
+When he wished to make love to his wife on a pleasant, sunny day, here he would go, with May and nobody else.
 And those things that he couldn’t do with her in bed, he would perform with her here in this garden.
 In this way, January and his wife May spent many a merry day!
 But worldly joy cannot last forever; neither for January nor for anybody else.
 Oh inconstancy!
 Oh sudden catastrophe!
 Oh worldly joy, you subtly paint your gifts in the colours of steadfastness and loyalty, when all the time you deceive everybody.
-You are like a scorpion, seemingly friendly but with your tail poised and filled with deadly venom ready to strike.
+You are like a scorpion, seemingly friendly but with your tail poised, filled with deadly venom and ready to strike.
 Oh worldly joy!
 Why have you tricked January, who took you so fervently to be his friend?
 Now you have taken away the sight in both his eyes.
 He is so miserable that he wants to die.

 Alas!
 This noble January is stricken with blindness!
 He weeps and wails, and tortures himself with the flames of jealousy so much that, fearing that his wife may succumb to folly, he wishes that someone would strike both of them dead.
-He so hates the idea of her being with anybody else, after his death or before it, that he would rather imagine her clothed in black forevermore, mourning him as does the dove when she has lost her mate.
+He so hates the idea of her being with somebody else, after his death or before it, that he would rather imagine her clothed in black forevermore, mourning him as does the dove when she has lost her mate.

 At last, after a month or two, however, his anguish became somewhat less, to tell the truth.
 He realised that he just had to learn to live with his blindness and patiently tried to; except that jealousy so burned in his heart that he forbade his wife to go anywhere without him – she had to hold his hand in their hall and in every other house that they went to.
 She could go nowhere by herself.
 May wept because of this, because she dearly loved Damien and would rather have died than not be able to give expression to this love.
 Often it felt as though her heart was going to burst.